bleur-org/templates/rust-shared/readme.md

 ls -la ./result/include/
 ```

 > [!NOTE]
 > Writing tests in rust is good, but as cargo can't check eligibility of your header file, make sure to write a C program that will build and run with your library to ensure correct behaviour manually.
-Don't believe as it will work ✨magically✨ !
+Don't believe as it will work ✨magically✨!

 ## FAQ